meSanika07/DL_PracticeLabAssignment_1/README.md

 # Neural Network from Scratch

 This is a simple implementation of a neural network built using Python and NumPy.
-It demonstrates a basic feedforward neural network with forward propagation, backpropagation, and training using a custom dataset.
+It demonstrates a basic feedforward neural network with forward propagation, backpropagation, and training using Solved Example.

 ## Features
 - Sigmoid activation function